nalladev/clickbait/docs/README.md

-# clickbait
+# Clickbait
-tags misleading videos in youtube
+Chrome extension to tag misleading videos in YouTube